Biden doesn't penalize crown prince despite promise to punish senior Saudi leaders - Local News 8

 The Biden administration’s definition of accountability is now coming into sharper view.
 The President has ended US support for the Saudi-led war in Yemen and ordered an end to some weapons sales to the kingdom, while top aides say he wants to “recalibrate” the relationship.

+Biden “has made clear to them, and our administration has made clear up and down the line, that this — that this won’t be tolerated,” Bedingfield said.

+“This will not be tolerated.
+And we’ve taken steps today.
+Treasury and state have taken steps today to sanction individuals, sanction networks, who were involved with this horrific murder,” she added.

-Administration officials acknowledge it will be tricky.
-In an exclusive interview with NPR set to air Friday afternoon, Director of National Intelligence Avril Haines conceded the report could complicate US-Saudi relations going forward.
+Administration officials acknowledge recalibrating the relationship will be tricky.
+In an exclusive interview with NPR aired Friday afternoon, Director of National Intelligence Avril Haines conceded the report could complicate US-Saudi relations going forward.

 “I am sure it is not going to make things easier,” she said.
 “But I think it’s also fair to say that it is not unexpected.”

-Note: This story has been updated with additional details on Saturday.